 Table 2 - Basis for Establishing the Due Dates in this Order Timeframes for Due Dates: What is Due: Within 90 calendar days of the Order's issuance Individual Recipient's Initial Response (+ 10 calendar days for processing) Within 150 calendar days of the Order's issuance Consortia Documentation & Consortia's Initial (+ 10 calendar days for processing) Response Within 12 months from Order's issuance A Progress Report describing the status of an Order Recipient's compliance with the Order.
+On or before 6 (six) months of the Order's A Manufacturer/Importer that chooses the "opt-out" issuance option is agreeing to cease all sale and distribution of the chemical in the pesticide market.
 24 months from Order's issuance Final Study Report and submission of the data to EPA